Accenture/AIR/README.md

 |  AIR with NMS (ours) | **90.1** | 86.1 | 84.6 | **1**

 It turns out AIR achieves state-of-the-art results in precison and inference speed while having comparable recall to the strongest competitors!

+You can check out the full details of AIR evaluation in this [Wandb report](https://wandb.ai/hypersphere/masters-thesis/reports/Best-Model-Evaluation-Study--Vmlldzo1MDgxODE).

 ## Bounding Box Aggregation options